soapstain22/GourmetServer/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 'add shoes'
+name: 'feature'
-description: 'make shoes be in the game by adding them to the game'
+description: 'new feature or something cool'
 labels: 'Feature'
 about: 'i think it would be funny if i filled the information about the issue in here and it would be cool'
 ---